agata-sm/nbis-epigenomics-workshop/docs/tutorials/lab-chipseq-processing.md

 ```

 ### Cumulative enrichment <a name="CumulativeEnrichment"></a>

 [Cumulative enrichment](http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html), aka BAM fingerprint, is yet another way of checking the quality of ChIP-seq signal.
 It determines how well the signal in the ChIP-seq sample can be differentiated from the background distribution of reads in the control input sample.

 Cumulative enrichment is obtained by sampling indexed BAM files and plotting a profile of cumulative read coverages for each.
 All reads overlapping a window (bin) of the specified length are counted; these counts are sorted and the cumulative sum is finally plotted.

- For factors that will enrich well-defined, rather narrow regions, the resulting plot can be used to assess the strength of a ChIP, but the broader the enrichments are to be expected, the less clear the plot will be.
+For factors that will enrich well-defined, rather narrow regions (such as transcription factors), the resulting plot can be used to assess the strength of a ChIP, but the broader the enrichments are to be expected, the less clear the plot will be.
 Vice versa, if you do not know what kind of signal to expect, the fingerprint plot will give you a straight-forward indication of how careful you will have to be during your downstream analyses to separate biological noise from meaningful signal.

 To compute cumulative enrichment for HeLa REST ChIP and the corresponding input sample: